consileonpl/consileonpl.github.com/_posts/2014-04-24-sharing-tmux-sessions.md

 As you may noticed you have connected to your machine, but it is not the tmux session.
 Shared tmux session requires a designated socket.
-Socket must be accessible by all users who join our session (in this case you and the `pair` user).

 {% highlight bash %}
 tmux -S <socket_name> new -s <session_name>